drop2jyoti/Estimation-of-Obesity-Levels/README.md

 ### Future Scope and Next Steps

-On further model applications ensure the inclusion of key features such as `Weight`, `Height`, `Age`, and `Freq_Veg`.
-Avoid removing these features unless computational or data collection constraints require it.
-XGBoost is the most robust and reliable model for this dataset when using all features.
+XGBoost is the most robust and reliable model for this dataset.
 It should be considered as the primary model for deployment or further analysis.
 Future experiments could include fine-tuning XGBoost hyperparameters and evaluating its performance on unseen test data or under real-world conditions.
+On future model applications ensure the inclusion of key features such as `Weight`, `Height`, `Age`, and `Freq_Veg`.
+Avoid removing these features unless computational or data collection constraints require it.

 ### Team members